-A couple can be referred to be considered for PGD via a clinician provided that they fulfil a number of criteria.
-Common requirements are that they do not already have a healthy child and that they do not smoke.
-Couples who wish to pursue this route should contact their GP or geneticist.
+Couples may be referred for consideration of PGD, subject to meeting certain criteria.
+Common requirements are that they do not already have a healthy child and do not smoke, though specific criteria may vary by region.
+Couples interested in this option should consult their GP or geneticist for guidance.

-Couples who are not interested in either of these options, or do not know the genetic change that has caused BBS, may opt to have a detailed scan throughout pregnancy to assess if there is evidence that the baby is affected.
+Couples who are not interested in either of these options, or do not know the genetic change that has caused BBS, may opt to have detailed scans throughout pregnancy to assess if there is any physical evidence that the baby is affected.
 This should be done in a specialist centre by an ultra-sonographer who is familiar with the features associated with BBS.
 Features of BBS may be difficult to pick up before 20 weeks gestation and, as already mentioned, may not be present in all babies with BBS.